 In order to minimize leachate generation during initial filling, stormwater will be segregated by using subcell divider berms, pipes, and a rain flap over the divider berms.
 The subcell divider berms have been sized to manage a 2-year 24-hour storm.
-Subcell 3B will allow the 2-year storm even to overtop the containment berm and discharge through the perimeter stormwater drainage channel.
 The stormwater that is collected in the subcells will be pumped out to the perimeter channel.
 Stormwater that is in contact with the CCP structural fill will be collected and handled as leachate.
 As filling progresses, the areas where CCP has reached final grade will be covered with intermediate cover soil to minimize leachate generation.